 Can I buy a car in another state?

-You can buy a car in another state.
+Yes, you can buy a car in another state.
 However, it’s not as simple as buying a car closer to home and might cost more.
-You might have to pay extra to:
+You need to make sure you pay your state’s sales tax, register it yourself and possibly get it inspected for environmental and safety standards.

 - Get your new car home.
 You can choose to pick up the car yourself or have it shipped to your location, but either way, you’ll need to account for the price of getting your car when setting your budget.